 Our service department is available to open or close your pool for you.
 For either service we send 2 men and charge $110/hr.
 Most openings and closings take one hour unless additional work is requested.
 Especially having your pool professionally winterized is an excellent idea.
 We blow all of the water out of the lines, plug them off and use pool-grade antifreeze to protect the pipes.
 All equipment is winterized and covers are secured.
 With us closing your pool, we guarantee our work against any damage during the winter.
 Openings and closings get booked up quickly.
 We offer a 5 year program to schedule your exact date to quarantee the service will be performed when you want it.
 Pool openings and closings should be scheduled two months in advance to avoid waiting.

 If your pool has not been opened for a couple of years or you have a big event coming up and the pool is pea soup, we offer this service: We bring a large pump and big DE filter to your site to run independently of your filtration system.
 As discussed before DE filters make short work of picking up fine particles that make the green pool water opaque.
-The cost of the system is $200, but a life saver if you need it.
+The cost of the system is $200 per day, plus a $220 service charge, plus the cost of needed chemicals.
 Water analysis is performed and the correct chemicals are added to eliminate possible weeks of you trying yourself to get the results you need.
 Every year we get at least one phone call that comes in on a Thursday, telling us the wedding reception is scheduled for Saturday and is to take place poolside…and of course, the pool is a mess.
 We come in and get it sparkling fast.

 Especially for concrete pools, in the Spring many of them are drained and then we are called in to either acid wash or pressure wash the interior of the pool.
 This project takes 2 men at $110/hr, plus equipment.
 Acid washing/pressure washing are extremely caustic and should only be done by pool professionals.
 It removes most stains and makes the surface of the pool look new.
 This service can be done in the Fall or preferable in the Spring since the water table in our area is low.